The Duel After the Masquerade

 A strange painting

-Jean-Léon Gérôme followed a similar motif to “The Duel After the Masquerade” in at least two other paintings: The Execution of Marshal Ney and The Death of Caesar, in which again he paints the moment immediately after the death of Michel Ney and Julius Caesar respectively.
+Jean-Léon Gérôme employed a similar approach in at least two other paintings: The Execution of Marshal Ney (1868, Graves Art Gallery, Sheffield) and The Death of Caesar (1867, Walters Art Museum, Baltimore).
+In both works, he again chooses to depict the moment immediately after death rather than the act itself.

 The Execution of Marshal Ney painting